-So is there a difference between a condo and a townhouse?
+So is there a difference between a condos & townhouses?

 The technical difference is that a townhouse entrance doesn’t necessarily require that someone enter the home via common property, like a lobby for example.
 The difference to a homeowner in terms of features can vary a great deal.
 We’ll dive into that in the next section.

-Why you should consider buying Townhouses in Victoria, BC?
+Why should you consider buying a townhouse in Victoria BC.

 The Upside of Townhouses

 Some townhouse complexes have recreational facilities like gyms, pools and common meeting rooms - just like condos do!
 While single family homes can also have these same feature amenities, they become extremely costly when you build them into one home.
 Moreover, most people don’t use these amenities often enough to justify the cost.
 Townhouse owners pay a fraction of the cost for shared amenities, and get the best of both worlds.
 Learn more about strata fees here and strata documents here.